-Sometimes a salty, brothy, comforting bowl of soup is the only thing that sounds appealing.
+Sometimes a salty, comforting bowl of broth-y soup is the only thing that sounds appealing.
 And with onion, garlic, celery, and carrots, it's great because this vegan chicken noodle soup is also good for you!

-Recently I was dealing with a miserable head cold and seasonal allergies, and I was really struggling to find meals that sounded good.
+Recently I was dealing with a miserable head cold and I was really struggling to find meals that sounded appealing.
 You know how it is when you don't feel well... you couldn't have paid me to eat a salad!

 But this soup was like liquid gold.
 When nothing else sounded appetizing, this savory broth totally hit the spot.
 And it's such a great way to sneak in some veggies when you might otherwise resort to junk food.

 - pasta - classic chicken noodle soup is usually made with egg noodles, which aren't vegan, but any wheat pasta or gluten-free pasta works just as well.

 - jackfruit - I thought jackfruit would be a fun twist for our vegan "chicken."
 Even if you think you don't like the taste of jackfruit, don't worry.
 It really takes on the savory flavors of the soup.
-Since jackfruit is very low in calories, I added chickpeas to help make the soup more satisfying.
 Feel free to use soy curls or store-bought vegan chicken strips instead of jackfruit.

 - dried herbs - We enjoy the combination of thyme, parsley, and basil in this soup.
 Also try it with rosemary instead of the basil or parsley.